 Manages immediate postpartum problems Demonstrates the skills needed to manage problems in the immediate postpartum period, including physical and with mental health.
-Can demonstrate knowledge of what constitute signs of life.
-Demonstrates the skills needed to use ultrasound to assess the postpartum uterus.
+Can demonstrate knowledge of what constitute signs of life.Demonstrates the skills needed to use ultrasound to assess the postpartum uterus.
 Demonstrates the skills needed to assess, classify and manage birth and pregnancy-related pelvic floor dysfunction and perineal trauma, including obstetric anal sphincter injury (OASI).
 Demonstrates the ability to debrief women and their families in the postnatal period.
 Discusses and prescribes appropriate pain relief.
 Manages maternal collapse and Demonstrates prompt assessment of an acutely people who are acutely unwell in deteriorating patient. pregnancy Recognises and manages sepsis in pregnancy.
 Performs procedures that are necessary in an emergency situation.
-Escalates to senior colleagues and demonstrates the skills needed to collaborate with other specialities.
-Manages labour ward Demonstrates leadership skills within the MDT, anticipating problems, prioritising and managing obstetric care.
+Escalates to senior colleagues and demonstrates the skills product to college a series with other appointings.
+Manages labour ward needed to collaborate with other specialities.
+Demonstrates leadership skills within the MDT, ivialiages laboul walu anticipating problems, prioritising and managing obstetric care.
 Recognises their own limitations and escalates care to senior colleagues and other specialities when appropriate.
 Makes sure a patient receives continuity of care, an effective handover and an appropriate discharge plan.
-Manages complex problems, including liaising with, and referring to, other specialties, where appropriate.
-Demonstrates the skills needed to sensitively explain unexpected events of labour and birth to someone and anticipates where a later debrief may be necessary.
-Evidence to inform decision - example es of evidence (not mandatory requirements) CbD Mini-CEX MRCOG Reflective practice TO2 (including SO) NOTSS Local and deanery teaching RCOG Learning Mandatory requirements • OSATS For further details, refer to the RCOG Matrix of Progression.
-Mapping to GPCs
+Manages complex problems, including liaising with, and referring to get a graph of the second state. referring to, other specialties, where appropriate.Demonstrates the skills needed to sensitively explain Demonstrates the skills needed to sensitively explain unexpected events of labour and birth to someone and anticipates where a later debrief may be necessary.
+Evidence to inform decision - example es of evidence (not mandatory requirements)

+- CbD

+- Mini-CEX

+- MRCOG

+- Reflective practice

+- TO2 (including SO)

+- NOTSS

+- Local and deanery teaching

+- RCOG Learning